ReSharper's solution-wide analysis enables two related but distinct features:

-using the Errors in Solution tool window.
+Errors in Solution window.

-This possibility brings two advantages:
+This brings two advantages:

-- ReSharper detects certain errors that it wouldn't otherwise be able to detect within the local scope of a single file.
+- ReSharper detects certain errors that it would not otherwise be able to detect within the local scope of a single file.
 For example, suppose that you changed the visibility of a member from public to internal, assuming that it was only used inside the current assembly.
 At this stage, ReSharper finds no errors in the current file.
 Then, you switch on solution-wide analysis, and actually there are errors.
 You jump to the next error in solution and you find out that someone used this member from outside of the current assembly.